davidchehet/monte-carlo-chegg-acquisition/README.md

 User assigns probabilities to future states of the company:
 `['bankruptcy', 'buyout', 'turnaround', 'stagnation']`

-Valuation ranges (`low`, `mode`, `high`) are defined for each in `config.py`.
+Valuation ranges (`low`, `mid`, `high`) are defined for each in `config.py`.
 This is where you map out what you think the stock price would be if the scenario occurred, inputting low, mid, and high estimates.

 ---